671470/QuizGame_Oblig-2/README.md

 - **QuizActivityTest**:
   - This test class checks if the score and total score are updated correctly when the user selects right or wrong answers
   - ActivityScenarioRule ensures that the test starts in the Quiz Activity
-  - CountingIdlingResourceis implemented because Espresso was pressing buttons too quickly and didn't wait for the UI to update
+  - CountingIdlingResourceis implemented because Espresso was pressing buttons too quickly and didn't wait for the UI to update because LiveData updates are delayed by 600ms after answering (handled in delayAfterAnswer).
   - CountingIdlingResource is incremented and decremented in the delayAfterAnswer() method in QuizViewModel to synchronize the UI updates
   - checkScoreUpdate() presses one wrong answer and one correct answer and checks if score and total score match.
   - checkScoreUpdate2() presses one wrong answer and two correct answers and checks if score and total score match
-  - CountingIdlingResource was implemented because LiveData updates are delayed by 600ms after answering (handled in delayAfterAnswer).
-  - Had to change the way buttons are implented in ButtonFragment and assign the Button with the correct answer the tag ("Right Answser") and the two other Buttons ("Wrong answer 1") and ("Wrong answer 2")
+  - Had to change the way buttons are implented in ButtonFragment and assign the Button with the correct answer the tag ("Right answer") and the two other Buttons ("Wrong answer 1") and ("Wrong answer 2")
   - All test pass successfully

 - **GalleryActivity**: